eusouluiz/eusouluiz/README.md

 ###

-<h4 align="left">My name is Luiz and I'm a Computer Engineering student and Developer who is looking for a job opportunity as an intern.</h4>
+<h4 align="left">My name is Luiz.<br>I'm a Software Developer and Computer Engineering student currently working as an intern at Carbonaut.</h4>

 ###